 General Education Policy

 Mercer County Community College is committed to providing each student with an educational experience that is shaped by the best traditions of higher learning as it addresses the demands of the modern world.
-For some students, this experience includes concentrated study in particular subjects required for an intended career path.
 For all graduates of degree and credit-bearing certificate programs, this experience includes general education.

 The extent to which approved general education courses are required in the various degree and certificate programs is specified in the chart entitled Academic Program Requirements for General Education.
-These requirements may be met through particular general education courses specified in the design of the program, or through elective choices (from the approved list) afforded to the student in consultation with his or her advisor.
+These requirements may be met through general education courses specified in the design of the program, or through elective choices (from the approved list) afforded to the student in consultation with his or her advisor.
 These are the minimum requirements; as appropriate to the program, more general education courses may be required.
 Exceptions may be approved by the President when these requirements are inconsistent with external requirements for program accreditation or student transfer.
-This chart reflects greater emphasis on general education within Associate in Arts (A.A.) and Associate in Science (A.S.) transfer programs than within the more specialized Associate in Applied Science (A.A.S.), Associate in Fine Arts (A.F.A.) and Certificate or Proficiency programs.

-The faculty and administration share responsibility for assessing these General Education competencies, goals and objectives and improving and modifying courses, programs and this policy in response to such assessment.
+The faculty and administration share responsibility for assessing the General Education Institutional Learning Goals and Objectives.
+Based on the assessment outcomes, courses, programs and this policy should be modified in response.